Section 15: Date of filing application

 Has it been filed in time?

-(5).
+4).
 If lodged outside these periods, an application can still be admitted as a divisional filing, but only at the comptroller’s discretion.
 This requires exceptional circumstances and a diligent applicant 15.21, 15.34 ].
+However, a divisional cannot be filed after grant 15.19.

 Allowing divisional status